arnabk/theme-evolution-system/docs/project_proposal.md

 - **Frontend**: React 19 with modern UI components

 **Architecture Components:**
-- **API Routes**: Next.js API routes for all operations (~30-50 lines each)
+- **API Routes**: Next.js API routes for all operations
-- **Theme Extractor**: LLM integration for theme generation using n-gram keyword analysis
+- **Span Extractor**: LLM integration for semantic span extraction (goals, pain points, emotions)
-- **Theme Merger**: Merge similar themes based on keyword overlap
+- **Span Clusterer**: LLM-based clustering of spans into themes
-- **Response Assigner**: Assign responses to themes with confidence scores
+- **Theme Merger**: Merge similar themes using LLM semantic comparison
-- **Database Client**: TypeORM operations for all data persistence
+- **Database Client**: TypeORM operations with dynamic phrase matching
-- **React UI**: Modern interface with real-time updates
+- **React UI**: Modern interface with infinite scroll and real-time updates

 **Key Technical Innovations:**
 1. **Intelligent Batching**: Process large datasets in optimal chunks that fit LLM context windows
-2. **Keyword-Based Similarity**: Use n-gram extraction for efficient theme matching and merging
+2. **Semantic Span Extraction**: Use LLM to extract meaningful phrases with semantic classes for theme generation
-3. **Theme Evolution**: Maintain and update themes across batches with automatic merging
+3. **Theme Evolution**: Maintain and update themes across batches with LLM-based semantic merging
-4. **Scalable Processing**: Handle datasets of any size through intelligent chunking
+4. **Scalable Processing**: Handle datasets of any size through intelligent chunking and dynamic phrase matching

 ### 5. How do you plan to evaluate your tool?